khoa36isefiw/Flutter-Self-Study/lesson54_searchable/README.md

     }
   }
 ```
-- Slidable: scroll Widget follows the horizontal axis (left and right) and can do actions on its.
-And here I used it to display list of Users
+- Slidable: scroll Widget follows the horizontal axis (left and right) and can do actions on it.
+And here I used it to display a list of Users
     -  Set how it big by actionExtentRatio
     ```
         actionExtentRatio: 0.25,